chmouel/pipelines-as-code/docs/content/docs/guide/running.md

 ![GitOps Commits For Comments](/images/gitops-comments-on-commit.png)

-Please note that this feature is supported for the GitHub provider only.
+Please note that this feature is only supported for the GitHub provider.

 ## Cancelling the PipelineRun